Sai-Gyaneshwar/SaiGyani/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects**

-- 👨‍💻 All of my projects are available at [http://sai.42web.io/](www.saigyanesh.com)
+- 👨‍💻 All of my projects are available at [my website](http://sai.42web.io/)

 - 💬 Ask me about **Adobe XD, CSS, HTML**

 - 📫 How to reach me **saigyaneshwar2@gmail.com**

-- 📄 Know about my experiences [http://sai.42web.io/](www.saigyanesh.com)
+- 📄 Know about my experiences at [my website](http://sai.42web.io/)

 - ⚡ Hobbies **I play video games and video editing.**